-THE 108 Principles of Stagecraft 1 4
+THE 108 Principles of Stagecraft 4

-THE 273 Principles of Acting 1 4
+THE 273 Principles of Acting 4

-THE 274 Introduction to Theatre 1 3
+THE 274 Introduction to Theatre 3

 THE 475 Theatre Practicum 1-2

 Total 12-13

-Elective Cou rses 6
+Elective Courses 6

-Coloot from th a following courses.
-Places note addit ional aligible

 Select from the following courses.
 Please note, additional eligible courses may be added.